Search for dark photons using a multilayer dielectric haloscope equipped with a single-photon avalanche diode: Experimental setup

 Because of their ability to detect single photons, SPADs are to be preferred to APDs as photosensors in dielectric haloscopes.
 For regular APDs, removing any incident light is sufficient to immediately stop the multiplication process.
 However, in the case of SPADs, once triggered the avalanche will continue even in the absence of light.
 To stop the cascade, the bias voltage has to be decreased to a value below the breakdown voltage through a high impedance path.
 This is achieved through a so-called quenching circuit.
 The role of this circuit can be seen in Fig.~\ref{fig:SPAD_mechanism}, which shows the typical operation mode of a SPAD.

 The breakdown voltage of a SPAD strongly depends on the temperature of the p-n junction, with $V_{\rm B}$ decreasing with decreasing temperature~\cite{cova_1996}.
 Therefore, it is crucial to precisely stabilise the temperature during operation: if the temperature were to change while keeping $V_{\rm a}$ fixed, so too would the excess voltage $V_{\rm E}$ and $V_{\rm B}$ change.
 This is important as both the dark count rate (DCR) and the photodetection efficiency of the device are dependent on the excess voltage applied and consequently the dark count rate is dependent on the temperature.
+The degree to which the temperature needs to be stable depends on the specific sensor and is given by the slope of the ``voltage breakdown \emph{vs} temperature'' plot.
+The temperature stabilisation and sensitivity for our setup is discussed in Sec.~\ref{sec:sec5a}.

 Dark counts refer to pulses present even in the absence of incident light and are generated by thermal effects.
 These counts represent the primary source of noise in the photosensor.
 Three effects contribute to such false detection events~\cite{Panglosse2020, COVAbookChap4, van_2010, cova_1996}: \begin{itemize} \item The thermal release of charges.
 These can be generated within the depletion region, where they can immediately trigger an avalanche, or the undepleted region, where by diffusion they can get to the high-field region and initiate the cascade.
 Band-to-band thermal generation of carriers is rare due to the silicon band gap energy being \SI{1.2}{eV}.
-More common is the emission of electrons through thermal generation assisted by trap and thermal generation with trap assisted tunneling. \item Band-to-band tunneling and band-to-band trap assisted tunneling within the depletion region.
+More common is the enhanced thermal emission of electrons through traps.
+In this process electrons rely on mid-gap trap energy levels that arise from impurities or crystalline defects to cross the potential barrier (trap-assisted thermal generation) or to tunnel through it (thermal generation via trap-assisted tunnelling) to the conduction band. \item Band-to-band tunneling and band-to-band trap assisted tunneling within the depletion region.
 At low temperature this is the major contribution to dark noise. \item Secondary dark pulses caused by afterpulsing effects.
-During the avalanche some carriers can be trapped by deep levels\footnote{Transition-metal impurities are a common source of deep levels~\cite{COVAbookChap4}} in the depletion region and released later on.
+During the avalanche some carriers can be trapped by deep levels\footnote{Transition-metal impurities are a common source of deep levels~\cite{COVAbookChap4}.} in the depletion region and released later on.
 Fabrication technology can greatly suppress afterpulsing. \end{itemize} To decrease the thermal contribution to the dark count rate, the SPAD can be cooled down by means of a Peltier cell.

 Another important parameter in characterising a SPAD is its photon detection efficiency, that is the ratio between the number of incident photons and the number of output current pulses~\cite{zappa2007principles}.
 The PDE is given by